 If you have a medical condition that requires window tinting, you could also qualify for an exemption from this annual testing.
 You’ll need to apply with the state through the Medical Review Program.
 Qualified individuals get a permit that is valid for up to five years, at which time you’ll need to reapply if the medical condition still applies.
 If you have a medical exemption for your window tinting, you’ll also need to display a provided sticker on your rear window.
 Typically, you need proof of photosensitivity from a doctor in order to get this kind of exemption.

 Speaking of exemptions, some vehicles are exempt from annual safety inspections and emissions testing in North Carolina.

 First, if your vehicle is older than 35 years old, it is exempt from inspection requirements.
-However, a vehicle of this age must be carefully maintained.
+However, you must carefully maintain a vehicle of this age.
 We recommend bringing it in on an annual basis for a tune up.
 This ensures that we catch problems when they are small, before they get worse.

 Additionally, if your vehicle is over 30 years old, you can apply for antique license plates in some cases.
 These plates are available if you use the vehicle primarily for shows, parades, clubs, and other types of exhibition.
 If you have antique plates, you don’t need to have your vehicle inspected annually.
 Again, even though it’s not mandated, we do recommend having a professional look at your car annually just to alert you of potential problems.

 Furthermore, your vehicle is exempt from the vehicle emission test, even if you live in a county where it is typically required, if it falls into one of these categories:

 - Farm vehicles (must be registers as a farm vehicle)

 - Vehicles that are more than 20 years old